HMB3/Election_day_surveys/README.md

 # Election Day Survey
 The analysis in this report is based on the results of an Election Staff Survey, following the NSW Local Government Election held on 4th December, 2021.
 The results use only complete survey responses.
+Election staff surveys have a consistently high response rate, usually with upwards of 10 thousand respondents across seven main job roles.
+There are currently 184 survey questions.
+While it’s great to have lots of responses, collecting such a large, complex data set creates major challenges for timely analysis and dissemination of insights.
+We present here an automated report that provide simple results to business users within days of the survey closing.
+Each page shows responses to individual questions by topic.